MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/foundationCommon/crmCommon/accelerators/automotive/LeadDispositionActivity.md

 ---
-title: LeadDispositionActivity - Common Data Model | Microsoft Docs
+title: LeadDispositionActivity in automotive - Common Data Model | Microsoft Docs
 description: Specific activity that should be taken to follow up and nurture a lead.
 author: nenad1002
 ms.service: common-data-model
 ms.reviewer: deonhe
 ms.topic: article
-ms.date: 6/30/2020
+ms.date: 7/7/2020
 ms.author: nebanfic
 ---

-# Lead Disposition Activity
+# Lead Disposition Activity in automotive

 Specific activity that should be taken to follow up and nurture a lead.